fdelgados/text-cleaner/README.md

 ### Instructions
-You can clean text with the `clean_text` function included in the `normalizer` module
+You can clean text using the `clean` method of the `TextCleaner` class:

 ```python
 from textcleaner import TextCleaner